kinngh/shopify-node-mongodb-next-app/README.md

 An embedded app starter template to get up and ready with Shopify app development with JavaScript.

+## Update
+I know Shopify has switched to Express.js x React.js and honestly, it's much better.
+I'm working on a boilerplate that is influenced by the new template, just like this one was, with all the required stuff hooked up.
+I'll push out updates as soon as I have anything to share here in the Readme or over at [@kinngh](https://twitter.com/kinngh) on Twitter.

 ## Why I made this

 The Shopify CLI generates an amazing starter app, but I wanted a quick-start app that had: